Material Comparison · Downey, CA

 If you’re metal-sensitive or in the smile zone.

-Roughly six in a thousand patients are sensitive to titanium.
-Some have thin gum tissue in the upper front teeth where a grey shadow can show through.
+Roughly six in a thousand patients react to titanium on patch testing.
+Some have thin gum tissue up front where a grey shadow can show through.
 Some simply want a metal-free mouth.
-Zirconia is white all the way through.
-Same osseointegration.
-Same warranty.
-The right call for the case that calls for it.
+Zirconia is white all the way through — same osseointegration, same 10-year biological warranty.
+It is one of several material types of dental implants I place, and the right call for the case that calls for it.

 What’s the same